analauraarce/angular-basic/README.md

 ## What have I learned with this project? 🙇🏻

-To create Angular projects, to use components and modules, one way data binding, ngIf and ngIf-else, ngModel, @Input, @Output, services and more...
+How to create Angular projects, how to use components and modules, one way data binding, ngIf and ngIf-else, ngModel, @Input, @Output, services and more...

 ## Angular-basic